V4L3/AdvancedProgramming-GroupProject/README.md

 Submission Date: May 28, 2023

-Summary: The project focuses on developing a Game Center that offers 4 different games: Tic Tac Toe, Connect Four, Hangman, and an additional game.
+Summary: The project focuses on developing a Game Center that offers 3 different games: Tic Tac Toe, Connect Four and Hangman.
 The implementation of the games utilizes HTML, CSS, and JavaScript as well as some UI components from [flowbite](https://flowbite.com/#components).

 ## 1) Project description